AlexBishopCode/60-MINUTE-SOHO/README.md

 ### Images

 A full-quality hero image (displayed below) is utilised at the top of the page so the user immediatley understands that the service provided operates in Soho.
-The hero image is taken on a bright day with blue skies to appear friendly and welcoming to the user.
-The welcoming image is used to direct positive energy towards the user, encouraing them to sign up.
+The hero image is taken on a day with blue skies to appear friendly and welcoming to the user which helps to influence user engagement.

 ![hero-image](https://github.com/AlexBishopCode/60-Minute-Soho/assets/171177957/8afef584-6f34-452a-9909-f2e0e66b698f)